 If the General Counsel and/or Executive Vice President, Compliance & Risk receive information regarding an alleged violation of this Code, he or she shall, as appropriate:

 All Workforce Members are expected to cooperate fully with any inquiry or investigation by the Company regarding an alleged violation of this Code.
 Failure to cooperate with any such inquiry or investigation may result in disciplinary action, up to and including discharge.

 The Company shall determine whether violations of this Code have occurred and, if so, shall determine the disciplinary measures to be taken against any employee who has violated this Code.

-In the event that the alleged violation involves an executive officer or a director, the Chief Executive Officer and the Board of Directors, respectively, shall determine whether a violation of this Code has occurred and, if so, shall determine the disciplinary measures to be taken against such executive officer or director.
+In the event that the alleged violation involves an executive officer or a director, the President & Chief Executive Officer and the Board of Directors, respectively, shall determine whether a violation of this Code has occurred and, if so, shall determine the disciplinary measures to be taken against such executive officer or director.